Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: Introduction

 Let us describe briefly our strategy to construct $(\mcE_p, \mcF_p)$ on the SC.
 We write $(K, d, \mu)$ to denote the SC as a metric measure space, that is, $K$ is the Sierpi\'{n}ski carpet, $d$ is the Euclidean metric of $\bbR^{2}$ and $\mu$ is the $\dim_{\text{H}}(K, d)$-dimensional Hausdorff measure on $(K, d)$, where $\dim_{\text{H}}(K, d) = \log{8}/\log{3}$ is the Hausdorff dimension of $(K, d)$.
 Let $\{ G_{n} \}_{n \ge 1}$ be a series of finite graphs approximating the SC whose edge set is denoted by $E_n$ (see Figure \ref{fig.SCapp} and Definition \ref{dfn.appSC}).
 Then discrete $p$-energy $\mcE_{p}^{G_{n}}$ on $G_{n}$ is

-where $M_{n}$ is the projection of $f \in L^{p}(K, \mu)$ to $\bbR^{G_{n}}$ (see Section \ref{sec:preli} for its definition).
+where $M_{n}$ is a discretization operator from $L^{p}(K, \mu)$ to $\bbR^{G_{n}}$ (see Section \ref{sec:preli} for the precise definition).
 To obtain an appropriate non-trivial limit of discrete $p$-energies, some renormalization is necessary (see \cite{Bar13} for example).
-We will see that $\mcR_{p}^{(n)}$ defined as
+We will see that the behavior of $\mcR_{p}^{(n)}$ defined as

-is the proper renormalization constant of discrete $p$-energies $\mcE_{p}^{G_{n}}$.
+gives us the proper renormalization constant of discrete $p$-energies $\mcE_{p}^{G_{n}}$.
 In fact, for $p = 2$, Barlow and Bass \cite{BB90} have proved that there exist constants $\rho_{2} > 0$ (the so-called \emph{resistance scaling factor}) and $C \ge 1$ such that

 What Kusuoka and Zhou have shown is that, roughly speaking, the Dirichlet form $(\mcE_{2}, \mcF_{2})$ on the SC is obtained as